-On September 11, 1956, Mr. County Fair's Frampton announced that the annual County Fair would be held Six-Day Run annual County Fair would be held from October 29 through November 3 adjacent to Johnson Hagood OpensOct.29 adjacent to Johnson Hagood Stadium.
-Opening night attendance may have only been slightly affected Premiums Totaling \$1,250 because Fats Domino was To Be Awarded To Exhibits preforming in a show at Charleston County Hall on King Street that same night.
+On September 11, 1956, Mr. Frampton announced that the annual Charleston County Fair would be held from October 29 through November 3 adjacent to Johnson Hagood Stadium.
+Opening night attendance may have only been slightly affected because Fats Domino was preforming in a show at Charleston County Hall on King Street during that same night.
 Mrs. Albert J. Sottile compiled and arranged the premium list booklet, which was sponsored by the Charleston Poultry Association.
-These premium booklets could be obtained at the office of the Fair Association that was located in the Peoples Building on Broad Street.
-Michael O. Gardner was the superintendent of the main exhibit building and Cambridge T. Lawrence was the fair's sales representative for renting the commercial exhibition space.
+These premium booklets could be obtained at the office of the Fair Association that was located in the Peoples Building on Broad Street at no charge.
+Michael O. Gardner was the superintendent of the main exhibit building and Cambridge T. Lawrence was the fair's sales representative commercial exhibition space.
 Isabel Heaton and Mrs. G. Chalmers McDermid handled the 4-H club, farm and community displays, while David B. Jones had poultry, pigeons and rabbits and G. Philip Higdon had the remaining livestock.
-Mr. Higdon oversaw the livestock show, which was open to livestock growers of Charleston County and to livestock growers from around the state if space was available.
+Mr. OpensOct.29 Higdon oversaw the livestock show, which was open to livestock growers of Charleston County and to livestock growers from around the state if space was available.
 The beef cattle department would award about \$1300 in prize money during the show and the judges were Gus DuRant and Earl Dunnett.
 The poultry judging was done by Z. E. Lott form Augusta, Georgia and Harry F. Reynolds judged the pigeon show, which was for racing pigeons only.
 On November 4, the News and Courier printed all of the winners in the various poultry and pigeon classes.
 A Rhode Island Red owned by J. D. Carter was named standard breeds champion.
 The champion in the bantam class was a Dark Cornish bird also shown by J. D. Carter.
 Randolph Hull's Light Blue Check hen was the winner of the old pigeon class.
 Elias Ball worked the stamp exhibition and Emily K. Honour had the fancy work exhibits.
 On October 16, Mr. Frampton stated that all of the community exhibits would be judged by representatives of the Clemson College Extension Service.
 The military and naval installations in the area took an active part in the fair with the Third Army Recruiting display being on the grounds and the Navy and Air Force both being represented with displays.
 The James E. Strates Shows provided the midway attractions again and advertised thirty thrill rides and twenty big shows that were brought into town on a fifty railroad car train.
 Included in the shows was a wild animal circus and menagerie.
 As usual Ladies Night on Monday and Youth Days (formerly called Children's Days) were again on Tuesday and Saturday.
 The Fair featured the usual agricultural, industrial, farm livestock, 4-H club, poultry, domestic science, machinery and a host of other exhibits that Mr. Frampton said would be more extensive than ever.